What Is Culturalism | Each and everything about culture

 What is Culturalism Education?

-• Fostering intercultural dialogue and understanding
+• Encouraging intercultural dialogue and understanding.

-• Challenging stereotypes and discrimination
+• Understanding and criticizing stereotypes and discrimination.

 Challenges and Criticisms: Culturalism education has faced challenges and criticisms, including: